-In addition to the architectural innovations and algorithmic mappings, the basic spatial-temporal dynamics in the Cellular Wave Computers are becoming more complex leading to surprisingly new theoretical and practical results, as well.
+In addition to the architectural innovations and algorithmic mappings, the basic spatialtemporal dynamics in the Cellular Wave Computers are becoming more complex leading to surprisingly new theoretical and practical results, as well.
 This means that even the elementary spatial-temporal instructions of the CNN dynamics become more complex.
-In particular, computing), and iii) oscillatory cells are used in a global synchronization mode, where the elementary computational primitive is a spatial-temporal synchronization effect.
+In particular, dynamic input without breaking it into discrete-time frames, and the qualitative differences of the spatial-temporal output will code the input features (frameless computing), and iii) oscillatory cells are used in a global synchronization mode, where the elementary computational primitive is a spatial-temporal synchronization effect.

-- i) the spatial-temporal input will be dynamic even in a Cellular Automaton, - ii) one or more spatial-temporal waves defined by templates is used for a continuous dynamic input without breaking it into discrete-time frames, and the qualitative differences of the spatial-temporal output will code the input features (frameless
+- i) the spatial-temporal input will be dynamic even in a Cellular Automaton, - ii) one or more spatial-temporal waves defined by templates is used for a continuous